 It’s a fairly simple concept, you opt to forgo a chunk of your salary and your employer pays that into your pension, bike repayment, childcare voucher scheme instead.
 From April 2020, BiK for full electric cars (BEVs) fell from 16% tax rate to 0% tax for a car leased under a salary sacrifice scheme.

 Salary sacrifice saves you both national insurance and income tax - which effectively saves you 32p (for a basic rate taxpayer), and as a higher rate taxpayer 42p, for every £1 you place in the system.
 So, rather than getting paid £1 and you can make payments of £1.32-£1.42 out to fund your zero emissions car.

-Salary sacrifice schemes used to be quite beneficial for company car drivers; the cost of the car could be deducted from the salary pre-tax to pay for a vehicle on the scheme, with the employee effectively paying tax only on the BIK charge.
+Salary sacrifice schemes used to be quite beneficial for all company car drivers: the cost of the car could be deducted from the salary pre-tax to pay for a vehicle on the scheme, with the employee effectively paying tax only on the BIK charge.
 Now, if you opt for a car with CO2 emissions greater than 76g/km you'll pay income tax on the greater of the taxable value of the car or the salary being sacrificed - an estimated increase of up to £240/year more.

 How does the 0% BiK work out for a Tesla?

 As an example, the monthly cost for a Tesla Model 3 Standard Range Plus with £6,000 deposit down over 48 months could be roughly £776.
 Under salary sacrifice for a higher rate taxpayer it equates to £450 out of the wage packet they would normally see.

 Salary sacrificing a new electric car makes it substantially more affordable, and over 2020 the choice of fully electric cars is growing, with the Golf-sized VW ID.3, Peugeot e-208 and Mini Electric having landed.